net-ba/NuGetInCSharp/example/src/LoggingComponent.csProjToolsVersion15/Kistler.Example.LoggingService/Readme.md

 ﻿Example of usage of NuGet stuffs with a "classic" version of the csproj file (```<Project ToolsVersion="15.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003"> ...</Project>```).

 __Following NuGet features are shown here__:
-* referencing NuGet packages this project depends on - done via files `packages.config` and `*.csproj`
-* restoring NuGet packages this project depends on - done via files `packages.config` and `*.csproj`
 * generating NuGet package from this project - done via file `*.nuspec`

 __For details see__: